bayeslife/funprog/README.md

 const { compose, transduceArray, transduceIterator,mapping, filtering } = require('funprog')
 ````

+## Functions
+### Operators

+There are a number of operators which generally take a value and return another value

+ - not,
+ - identity,
+ - isEven,
+ - isGreaterThan,
+ - digitize,
+ - modulus

+### Stream Transforms

+The transforms operate the stream of values

+- mapping,
+- filtering,
+- take,
+- skip,
+- eventing

+### Generators

+There are a number of functions to produce generators

+- makeArrayIterator,
+- makeAsyncRangeIterator,
+- makeAsyncHasNextRangeIterator

+### Transducers

+There are a set of transducer functions.
+A transducer is a function taking 4 parameters
+  - a transform,
+  - a reducer,
+  - an initial response ,
+  - a generator

+The transducer reads from the generator transforms the value and reduces using the reduce function and initial accumulation

+ - transduceAsyncIterator,
+ - transduceAsyncHasNextIterator,
+ - transduceArray

 ## Tests

 Use `npm start` to run the unit tests